isomerpages/nlb-reference/_science-technology-physical-sciences/climate-change.md

-### <u>Journal articles</u>
+### Journal articles

-(MyLibraryID is required to access the journal articles from NLB’s eresources website [https://eresources.nlb.gov.sg/main/](https://eresources.nlb.gov.sg/main/){:target="blank"}
+(*myLibrary ID* is required to access the journal articles from NLB’s eresources website [https://eresources.nlb.gov.sg/main/](https://eresources.nlb.gov.sg/main/){:target="blank"}

 **Climate change and the legal, ethical and health issues facing healthcare and public health systems**

 Ganesh, C., Schmeltz, M. & Smith, J. (2020, December).
 Climate change and the legal, ethical and health issues facing healthcare and public health systems.
 In *Journal of Law, Medicine & Ethics*, 48(4), 636-642.
-Retrieved 2021, January 29, from EBSCOhost Academic Search Complete via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1329/](http://eresources.nlb.gov.sg/main/browse/resource/1329/){:target="blank"} (myLibrary ID is required to access this article)
+Retrieved 2021, January 29, from EBSCOhost Academic Search Complete via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1329/](http://eresources.nlb.gov.sg/main/browse/resource/1329/){:target="blank"} (*myLibrary ID* is required to access this article)

 This article provides an overview of how the frequency and intensity of extreme weather events caused by the increase in global temperatures affects human health, public health care systems and the environment.
 Health impacts are further categorised into direct impacts, environmental system mediated impacts and socially mediated impacts and among those most affected are minorities, the low-income sector, children, older adults and people with disabilities.